RahulThotakura/Jan2015/README.md

 User: yes
 *******************
-Other Instructions:
+Compile and Run, Test Instructions:
 *******************
-CompileRun_Instructions.txt for compile and run instructions Junit_Instructions.docx  for running the JUnit tests
+See CompileRun_Instructions.txt for compile and run instructions See Junit_Instructions.docx  for running the JUnit tests